kkrt-labs/kakarot-docs/docs/keth/kbtc.md

-# KBTC - Bring ZK to Bitcoin
+# KBTC - Bring STARKs and EVM to Bitcoin

 Kakarot can power Ethereum-compatible rollups on top of Bitcoin, we call this product KBTC: the first ever EVM proving engine, verifiable on Bitcoin.